NuxiNL/cloudabi/docs/cloudabi.md

 Process execution in CloudABI differs from POSIX in two ways: handling of arguments and inheritance of file descriptors.

 CloudABI does not use string command line arguments.
-A buffer with binary data is copied into the new executable instead.
+Instead, a buffer with binary data is copied into the address space of the new executable.
 The kernel does not enforce any specific structure to this data, although CloudABI's C library uses it to store a tree structure that is semantically identical to YAML.

 Due to the strong focus on thread safety, file descriptors aren't inherited through close-on-exec flags.
 An explicit